I had a good laugh at this Tweet from Jo Michell (who is a very good economist by the way). It seems to be from a UK blog advocating for MMT:

 This is important because we have specific government entities for specific reasons.
 And we break up their accounting and assets and liabilities to show exactly what the role of those financial instruments are.
 Consolidating the Fed and Treasury into one sector is about as useful as consolidating the entire world into one sector to show that there are no financial assets and liabilities in the aggregate.
 Why would that be useful?
 It wouldn’t, of course, because it obscures the specific details and how specific micro entities exist and perform specific functions.

-Thirdly, and arguably most importantly, MMT is specifically a theory of full employment using a Job Guarantee.
+Fourth, and arguably most importantly, MMT is specifically a theory of full employment using a Job Guarantee.
 The most interesting and experimental aspect of MMT is the idea that the government should give everyone a job and try to maintain price stability through that program.
 Contrary to popular opinion, MMT is not a theory of large deficits and government spending per se.
 It is specifically a theory of full employment and the Job Guarantee is how they achieve that.
 A Job Guarantee has been tried in only a handful of instances in the world and certainly doesn’t exist in any developed economies in the scale that MMT envisions.
 So no, this hasn’t been tried and MMT’s theory of employment definitely does not reflect reality.

 In sum, the assumption of being “sovereign” is vague at best.
 And their treatment of reserve accounting is misleading at best and wrong at worst.
 And a Job Guarantee isn’t even a thing.
 So no, MMT doesn’t describe reality.
 Not even close.